manpen/tfp-pa/Readme.md

-TFP-GraphGenerator
+ External Memory Graph Generators using Preferential Attachment
 ==================

 This repository contains preferential attachment-based generators for graphs that do not fit into main memory.
-The underlying idea is introduced in "Generating Massive Scale-Free Networks under Resource Constraints", U.Meyer and M.Penschuck, ALENEX16.
+The underlying idea is introduced in ["Generating Massive Scale-Free Networks under Resource Constraints", U.Meyer and M.Penschuck, ALENEX16](https://doi.org/10.1137/1.9781611974317.4).
 This implementation, however, uses vertex-based tokens rather edge based, which better fits the POD-constraints imposed by the STXXL.

 Resolving Dependencies